awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

  If you're using Windows PowerShell, be sure to enclose the parameter name or the entire name and value like this:
 `java -D"java.library.path=./DynamoDBLocal_lib" -jar DynamoDBLocal.jar`
 DynamoDB processes incoming requests until you stop it\.
 To stop DynamoDB, press Ctrl\+C at the command prompt\.
 DynamoDB uses port 8000 by default\.
 If port 8000 is unavailable, this command throws an exception\.
-For a complete list of DynamoDB runtime options, including `-port` , type this command:
+For a complete list of DynamoDB runtime options, including `-port` , enter this command\.
 `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -help`

 1. Before you can access DynamoDB programmatically or through the AWS Command Line Interface \(AWS CLI\), you must configure your credentials to enable authorization for your applications\.
-Downloadable DynamoDB requires any credentials to work\.
-For example:
+Downloadable DynamoDB requires any credentials to work, as shown in the following example\.

    ```
    AWS Access Key ID: "fakeMyKeyId"